Shurosu/mpladguard-ai/README.md

 MPLADGuard-AI is an AI-powered platform designed to detect potential anomalies, fraud indicators, and inefficiencies in the implementation of the Members of Parliament Local Area Development Scheme (MPLADS).

-The platform analyzes project, financial, execution, inspection, contractor, procurement, and document-related data to identify projects that require further investigation.
+The platform analyzes project, financial, execution, inspection, contractor, procurement, and document-related data to identify projects that may require further investigation.

-> **Note:** A high-risk score does not prove fraud.
+> A high-risk score does not prove fraud.
 It indicates that the project requires further human verification.

 ---